Q: Why do you use almond flour in the majority of your recipes?

 For more information on why I love Almond Flour, please see my 10 Great Almond Flour Recipes post.

-A. No, they are not.
+A: No, they are not.
 My recipes call for blanched almond flour.
 Blanched almond meal, blanched almond flour, and blanched almond powder are all the same thing and will work.
-The recipes will not work with an almond flour, meal, or powder that has not been blanched.
+The recipes will not work with almond flour, meal, or powder that has not been blanched.

 - Digestive enzyme

 - Vitamin D (get that tested regularly to determine dosage)

 Q: How do you handle being invited to parties/friends’ homes for dinner?

 A: Here is an article I wrote for the Denver Post which addresses this issue to some degree.